-The magnitude of the eruption was so intense that a whole part of the island sunk into the bottom of the sea, resulting in today’s peculiar shape of Santorini.
+The magnitude of the eruption was so intense that a whole part of the island sunk into the bottom of the sea, resulting in today’s peculiar shape of the island, which is one of the most sought-after tourist attractions in Santorini.

-People continued to inhabit this small piece of land, and after the succession of the centuries succeeded in reforming the landscape to their advance, creating some of the most beautiful traditional islandic settlements.
+People continued to inhabit this small piece of land and, after a succession of centuries, succeeded in reforming the landscape to their advance, creating some of the most beautiful traditional island settlements.

 7. Swim at the Red Beach